Flora for Fauna ™

 Current Projects

 Moosylvania Marketing, an independent advertising and marketing agency located at 7303 Marietta Avenue in Maplewood, MO, is currently working with us on four native plant gardens on it’s grounds.
 The first project, completed in June 2024, consists of three native plant gardens planted adjacent to Marshall Road.
 Moosylvania employees volunteered to help plant the gardens.
 Check out the fantastic video Moosylvania created below!
-A future native plant garden, hopefully funded through the St. Louis Metropolitan Sewer District’s Small Grants Program, is planned for the fall of 2024 or spring of 2025.
+In October, 2024 Flora for Fauna completed a grant application for funding through the St. Louis Metropolitan Sewer District’s Small Grants Program to install a fourth native plant garden, planned for the spring of 2025.

 ABOUT THE MARSHALL SIDE PROJECT